Kitware/trame-client/README.rst

 trame-client provides the infrastructure on the client-side (browser) to connect to a trame server, synchronize its state with the server, make method call, load dynamically components and feed a dynamic template provided by the server.

-This package is not supposed to be used by iteself but rather should come as a dependency of **trame**.
+This package is not supposed to be used by itself but rather should come as a dependency of **trame**.
 For any specificity, please refer to `the trame documentation <https://kitware.github.io/trame/>`_.